Article first published in October 2014, updated May 2019

-A good example of this is the Inside Design series by Campaign Monitor customer InVision.
+A good example of this is the Inside Design series by InVision.
 By adding ample whitespace around the main call to action in the email, they draw the reader’s attention and make it very clear what the next step should be.

-However when it comes to whitespace it isn’t a case of the more the merrier, as too much whitespace between elements can give readers a feeling that the two aren’t connected.
-Use your best judgement to ensure your copy and CTA button are separated enough to stand out, but close to enough that your readers know they are connected.
+However, too much whitespace between elements can give readers a feeling that the two aren’t connected.
+Use your best judgment to ensure your copy and CTA button are separated enough to stand out, but close to enough that your readers know they are connected.

-There has long been debate amongst email marketers as to where the call to action button should be placed.
-Many believe it needs to be above the fold, however with people reading email on so many different devices and screen sizes this can be a tricky rule of thumb to follow.
+There has long been debate amongst email marketers as to where the call-to-action button should be placed.
+Many believe an email call to action needs to be above the fold.
+However, with people reading email on so many different devices and screen sizes, this can be a tricky rule of thumb to follow.

 Here at Campaign Monitor, we believe the ideal placement of the CTA button is relative to the complexity of the offer.

-If the product/offer you are making in your email campaign is easy to understand and the reader would have little anxiety around taking your offer, then positioning the CTA towards the top can increase conversions as it allows readers to easily find and click the button without having to read long paragraphs that try to convince them to do something they are already convinced to do.
+If the product/offer you are making in your email campaign is easy to understand, and the reader would have little anxiety around taking your offer, then positioning the CTA towards the top can increase conversions.
+A CTA near the top of the content allows readers to easily find and click the button without having to read long paragraphs that try to convince them to do something they are already convinced to do.

-On the other hand however, if the product/offer is a bit more difficult to understand and the reader may have some anxiety towards taking your offer, then positioning the CTA button high in the email will likely reduce conversions as they will see it before they have been adequately convinced they should be taking the conversion action.
+However, if the product/offer is a bit more difficult to understand and the reader may have some anxiety towards taking your offer, then positioning the CTA button high in the email will likely reduce conversions, as they will see it before they have been adequately convinced they should be taking the conversion action.

-The team at Authentic Jobs understand this and put it to practice nicely in their email campaigns.
+The team at Authentic Jobs understands this and puts it to practice nicely in their email campaigns.

-Although the image and accompany headline push the CTA button well down the email, they realise that the reader needs to be convinced the offer is worth their time first and use a beautiful product image and some compelling copy to convince the readers of the value of converting before presenting them the CTA button.
+Although the image and accompanying headline push the CTA button well down the email, they realize that the reader needs to be convinced the offer is worth their time first and use a beautiful product image and compelling copy to convince the readers of the value of converting before presenting them the CTA button.

-Call to action buttons are the main drivers of click-throughs to your website, product or whatever other destination you choose so it’s absolutely critical to get them right.
+Call-to-action buttons are the main drivers of click-throughs to your website, product, or whatever other destination you choose, so it’s critical to get them right.